hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 _**Figure 14:** A parallelised particle simulation_
 {: style="color:gray; font-size: 90%; text-align: center;"}

-Each processor subproblem could potentially make use of SIMD parallelism to calculate the movement of the particles in parallel on a processor, and by distributing the computation across processors, a SPMD approach is being used to provide parallel performance across a system.
+Each processor subproblem could potentially make use of SIMD parallelism to calculate the movement of the particles in parallel on a processor, and by distributing the computation across processors, an SPMD approach is being used to provide parallel performance across a system.

 Should any particles leave the domain of a particular processor, a communication phase may be necessary to move the particle to another process.
 Additionally, if a particle interacts with another particle not in its domain, a communication phase may be necessary to communicate this data.
 While each processor can operate independently of any other processors, any communication between processors will likely enforce some form of synchronisation (such that one processor does not get out of sync with the global time step).